Julie-Odhiambo/Tata/README.md

 1. Draft questions that you think will be important and relevant to the CEO and CMO.
 Create a set of four questions that you anticipate each business leader will ask and want to know the answers to.
+2.

+Click [here](https://www.novypro.com/project/foragetata-task-3) to interact with the Power BI report.